Red Rooster Festival 27-29 August 2021

 The prospect of turning up at the beautiful grounds of Euston Hall for the wonderful Red Rooster festival is always one that brings a sense of delight and excitement.
 After the covid pandemic and the resultant stress and despair it has brought, there can’t have been one single attendee that wasn’t delighted to be actually attending this years event.
 It has been easy to forget just how great it is to hear live music, see a band and experience that feeling with a bunch of people who just want to enjoy themselves.

 We couldn’t have asked for a more perfect start to the festival than to have The Future Shape of Sound as the very first band we saw.
 There probably isn’t a band who better exemplifies the festival in terms of both their sound and joyous approach to music.
 They expertly blend rock n roll and gospel to create a sound that makes you glad to be alive.
-They also have the perfect front man in the shape of Alex McGowan who has the style of Johnny Thunders but leads the band like a music hall showman.
+Alex McGowan leads the band like a music hall showman and is flanked by powerhouse lead vocalist Debbralee Wells and a mini gospel choir straight from the church of Rock’n’Roll.
 Their vibrant mix of musical influences and upbeat sound takes no prisoners and even this Saturday lunch time crowd are all up singing and dancing.
 The only disappointment is that this was an early slot so they only got about half an hour.
 It left the crowd baying for more and really we’d all have loved to see them play a full headline set….
 Maybe another year!

 The Future Shape of Sounds set also saw a guest appearance by Paul Ronney Angel of the Urban Voodoo Machine.
 He must surely have been up for an award for hardest working man at the festival.
 His guest slot was followed up with his own solo performance over at the Little Red Rooster stage.
 This gave him a chance to show more of his gypsy troubadour style as opposed to the explosive style of his main band.
 The more bluesy sound perfectly matched the very un-August like weather and he used his raspy vocals to keep up the spirits of the crowd.
 As usual, the in-between songs banter offers additional entertainment as well as some political/social commentary.
 However, first and foremost, Mr Angel is a true rock n roller.
 A point exemplified by the acoustic cover of I Wanna be Sedated by the Ramones and the crowd participation on a song about what a pain in the arse 2020 was.
 We are sure this set will see many people seeking out his solo album.